Flambino/week_sauce/README.md

 # WeekSauce

 WeekSauce is a simple class that functions as a days-of-the-week bitmask.
-Useful for things that repeat weekly, and/or can occur or one or more days of the week.
+Useful for things that repeat weekly, and/or can occur on one or more days of the week.

 Extracted from a Rails app, it's intended to be used an ActiveRecord attribute serializer, but it should work fine outside of Rails.

+## Installation

+It's a gem, so:

+    gem install week_sauce

+or, if you're using Bundler, put this in your Gemfile:

+    gem 'week_sauce'

 ## Basic usage